Adam Moss: Awards

 During his tenure New York won 40 National Magazine Awards (more than any other publication over this time period), including Magazine of the Year, six for General Excellence in print and six for General Excellence online or website, as well as awards for Video, Profile Writing, Essays, Personal Service, seven for the Strategist section and two for the Culture Pages section, four for the magazine's design, and two each for Single-Topic Issue, Leisure Interests, and online fashion coverage.

 Moss was three times named Editor of the Year by Advertising Age – in 2017 and 2007 for his work at New York and in 2001 for his work at The New York Times Magazine.
 He was named Editor of the Year by Adweek in 2016.
 He was awarded an honorary Doctor of Humanities degree from his alma mater Oberlin College in 2005, and the Missouri Honor Medal for Distinguished Service in Journalism in 2012.

 Books

-Moss has co-edited five books while at New York: New York Look Book: A Gallery of Street Fashion (New York: Melcher Media, 2007), New York Stories: Landmark Writing From Four Decades of New York Magazine (New York: Random House, 2008), My First New York: Early Adventures in the Big City (As Remembered by Actors, Artists, Athletes, Chefs, Comedians, Filmmakers, Mayors, Models, Moguls, Porn Stars, Rockers, Writers, and Others) (New York: Ecco/HarperCollins, 2010)., In Season: More Than 150 Fresh and Simple Recipes from New York Magazine Inspired by Farmers’ Market Ingredients (New York: Blue Rider Press, 2012), and Highbrow, Lowbrow, Brilliant, Despicable: 50 Years of New York (New York: Simon & Schuster, 2017).
+Moss is the author of the New York Times best-seller The Work of Art: How Something Comes From Nothing, which Ari Shapiro described as a "visual feast, full of drafts, sketches, and scribbled notebook pages."
+He also co-edited several books while at New York: New York Look Book: A Gallery of Street Fashion, New York Stories: Landmark Writing From Four Decades of New York Magazine, My First New York: Early Adventures in the Big City (As Remembered by Actors, Artists, Athletes, Chefs, Comedians, Filmmakers, Mayors, Models, Moguls, Porn Stars, Rockers, Writers, and Others), In Season: More Than 150 Fresh and Simple Recipes from New York Magazine Inspired by Farmers’ Market Ingredients, Highbrow, Lowbrow, Brilliant, Despicable: 50 Years of New York, and The Encyclopedia of New York.

 Personal life

-Moss lives in Greenwich Village with his partner Daniel Kaizer, the co-owner of Longitude books.
-Moss is a 1979 graduate of Oberlin College and a 1975 Graduate of G.W.
-Hewlett H.S.
+Moss lives in Greenwich Village with his husband Daniel Kaizer.
+Moss is a 1979 graduate of Oberlin College.